quycao/AspNet.Identity.MongoDB/README.md

 These instructions assume you know how to set up MongoDB within an MVC application.

 1. Create a new ASP.NET MVC 5 project, choosing the Individual User Accounts authentication type.
-2. Remove the Entity Framework packages and replace with MongoDB Identity:
+2. Remove the Entity Framework packages (optional) and replace with MongoDB Identity:

 ```PowerShell
 Uninstall-Package Microsoft.AspNet.Identity.EntityFramework